-Information Officers serve as the primary source of information for industry professionals and consumers who contact RECA.
+Information Officers serve as the primary source of information for licensees and consumers who contact RECA.
 Information Officers also review consumer complaints, including initial analysis of complaints and providing guidance to consumers for possible resolutions.

 The Regulatory Compliance Advisors respond to broker and delegate questions with practical, timely information, guidance and advisory services that support them in their regulatory responsibilities and duties.
 The regulatory compliance advisors are also available to conduct presentations to brokerages and industry organizations on brokerage regulatory issues, while assisting in the development of RECA publications and resource materials.